-Freya previously worked on Shader Forge, Shapes and Budget Cuts and often shares insights on maths and programming.
+Freya previously worked on Shader Forge, Shapes and VR game Budget Cuts and often shares insights on math and programming.

 Sebastian is primarily a programmer, making detailed videos about specific pieces of game-dev-relevant maths and tech - covering his journeys exploring daunting topics like compute shaders and ray-marching.